-When To See Bears in Romania and a list of tours
+When to See Bears in Romania – A List of Tours

 First on our list is Absolute Carpathian, a certified tour operator from Zărnești, Romania.
 Experts in tracking and observing wildlife, they were part of the Carpathian Large Carnivore Project for four years.

 The second one we recommend is a tour that starts in central Brașov with a meeting point at the History Museum in Piața Sfatului.
 The trip is at sunset.
 You will be joined by a forest ranger who will bring you one of the many custom designed bear hides.

 With our third choice, you can easily book a bear watching short trip for 3 to 4 hours.
 The tour’s guide is a Romanian wildlife researcher with an experience of over 15 years in the Carpathian Mountains.
 The National Forest Authority operates the bear observation hideout.

 The fourth on our list and the most endearing is an 8-day trekking tour in Transylvania, Romania.
 It includes a visit to Bran Castle, hiking to Piatra Craiului National Park, and of course, bear watching as one of the best activities in this area.
 They say from June to August is when to see bears in Romania.

 Fifth and last but not least, is this wildlife experience that offers not only bear watching but also the lynx, wolves, the red deer, and the wild boar.

 Conservation projects are essential for ensuring the long-term survival of brown bears in Romania.
 That is why bear-watching tours also raise awareness on the issue, besides being a fun thing to do.